M-S/npmSafeCheck/README.md

 - Audit environments (CI/CD agents, developer laptops) that installed the affected versions for unauthorized publishes or credential theft.
 - Rotate npm tokens and other exposed secrets if these packages were present on machines with publishing credentials.
-- Turn on multi factor authentication on GitHub and npm.
+- Turn on multifactor authentication on GitHub and npm.
 - Audit Cloud Infrastructure for Compromise
 - Monitor network logs for active exploitation.
 - Monitor logs for unusual npm publish or package modification events.

-Further guidances and references: https://www.stepsecurity.io/blog/ctrl-tinycolor-and-40-npm-packages-compromised#immediate-actions-required https://socket.dev/blog/tinycolor-supply-chain-attack-affects-40-packages
+Further guidance's and references: https://www.stepsecurity.io/blog/ctrl-tinycolor-and-40-npm-packages-compromised#immediate-actions-required https://socket.dev/blog/tinycolor-supply-chain-attack-affects-40-packages
 https://www.aikido.dev/blog/s1ngularity-nx-attackers-strike-again